-Season 4, Episode 5: Can You Make Hair for Me?
+Episode 35: Can You Make Hair for Me?

 Eileen was diagnosed with lymphoma in 2018.
 She shares her story through the lens of an artist, approaching each new challenge with curiosity.
 Eileen experienced the loss of identity and sense of self.
 It was these series of losses that were the catalyst for her project, “Can you make hair for me?”
 Eileen shares how this project allowed her to explore multiple identities while creating important connections within her community.
 Listen in as we take a deep dive into how the act of creating can provide a necessary outlet for processing and understanding the cancer experience.
 To learn more about Eileen’s project, visit her Instagram @canyoumakehair.

-Season 4, Episode 4: I Decided That I Was Going to Tell My Story
+Episode 34: I Decided That I Was Going to Tell My Story

 In this episode, Se’Nita speaks with CancerCare social worker Samantha Fortune, LMSW, about being diagnosed with breast cancer two weeks before her 38th birthday.
 She talks about feeling “like a number” and about being shocked by the bias and insensitivity of certain medical professionals.
 Se’Nita pursued a second opinion from a doctor who was a woman of color, like herself, who reaffirmed the importance of being seen and heard in a medical setting.
 In Se’Nita’s experience, older generations in the Black community rarely talk about cancer and other health concerns, sharing, “We won’t even know that they had gone through anything, because no one talks about it.
 I want to change that for this generation.
 The more we talk about it, the more we speak about it, people can get diagnosed at earlier stages and save lives.”
 Join us later in the season for the second part of Se’Nita and Samantha’s conversation.

-Season 4, Episode 3: Enfrentando el cambio y el miedo / Coping With Change and Fear
+Episode 33: Enfrentando el cambio y el miedo / Coping With Change and Fear